nkoep/nkoep.net/pages/misc.md

 As a teenager, I heavily got into editing frag movies for Counter-Strike.
 I eventually retired the hobby when I went to university in 2008, but picked it up again in late 2015.
+Below are some of my favorite videos I worked on over the years.

 ### Echoes of 2017